-IMCD hires additional designers as needed, usually twice a year to accomodate the Fall/Winter and Spring/Summer RTW NYC Fashion week.
+IMCD hires additional freelance designers as needed, usually twice a year to accommodate New York Fashion Week.
 We are looking for detail oriented lighting designers with excellent drafting and communication skills that can work well as a part of our team.
 We are a USA 829 design house, and as such all of our designers must be a member or join within 3 months of first employment.
 If you are interested in designing with us, please send a resume listing references as well as Vectorworks and LW files for 3 shows, and shop order for at least one of the shows to David Roy.

 During NY Fashion Week we offer an internship to select advanced students who display the necessary skills.
 With Fashion week happening twice a year, this gives two oppurtunities, one in August/September, one in January/February.
 Here are some details:

 The internship consists of two parts.
 The first part is pre-season prep, which consists of drafting, shop orders, everyday dealing with logistics.
 The second part is the actual show week, during which the intern would participate in focus, see many different venues, work with union and non-union stage hands, observe the tech and run of multiple shows, etc.

 The internship offers money for travel but unfortunately does not offer money for housing.
 We've had several people do the work for class credit.

 The internship is for students who have advanced drafting ability and a thorough knowledge of vectorworks, (they will be provided a professional license to use while with us), etc.